machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io aims to aid developers in building and monetizing deeply personalized messaging experiences.
+MessengerX.io aims to aid developers in building and monetizing deeply personalized messaging apps.

 .. figure:: _static/images/my_bots.png
    :scale: 25 %